 Bow Hunting: Complete Guide for Beginners

-In the USA, bow hunting is a popular topic – even among beginner hunters.
+In the US, bow hunting is a popular topic – even among beginner hunters.
 More than any other hunting method, viewed worldwide, bow hunting is growing continuously in modern days.
-The trend is also positive among women and youth, perhaps it’s an accessible and primitive way to hunt,
+This upward trend is also positive among women and youth, perhaps because it’s seen as an accessible and primitive way to hunt.

 How Do You Start Bow Hunting?

-Whether you are an experienced rifle hunter or a complete novice hunter, bow hunting is an area in itself, which is often the biggest hurdle to get into.
-Because – in USA or Europe, hunting with bows and crossbows is legal except some states and countries.
-Because each State and Country has its own specific regulations.
+Whether you are an experienced rifle hunter or a positive novice, bow hunting is a distinct area, often presenting the biggest hurdle for newcomers.
+In the USA or Europe, hunting with bows and crossbows is generally legal, with some exceptions in certain states and countries.
+This is because each state and country has its own specific regulations governing bow hunting.

 Basic Rules: Safe and Proper